Unbearable Feelings: Three Paths to Coping

 In both these examples you have feelings but you fight against them through rationalising them.

-3 – Build a tolerance
+3 – Build a tolerance for unbearable feelings

 The third way is to build your tolerance to your feelings.
 Rather than denying or derailing your feelings, you build your capacity to have strong feelings.
 I believe that we all have the capacity to increase our tolerance to our feelings over time.
 You still have them, but they don’t overwhelm you or threaten to upset your world.
 You can contain them as they rise, peak, then subside.